 Running tests is easier

 nose collects tests automatically, as long as you follow some simple guidelines for organizing your library and test code.
 There's no need to manually collect test cases into test suites.
-Running tests is also more responsive, since nose begins running tests as soon as the first test module is loaded.
+Running tests is responsive, since nose begins running tests as soon as the first test module is loaded.
 See Finding and running tests for more.

 Setting up your test environment is easier

-nose supports fixtures at the package, module, and test case level, so expensive initialization can be done as infrequently as possible.
+nose supports fixtures at the package, module, class, and test case level, so expensive initialization can be done as infrequently as possible.
 See Fixtures for more.

 Doing what you want to do is easier

 nose has plugin hooks for loading, running, watching and reporting on tests and test runs.
 If you don't like the default collection scheme, or it doesn't suit the layout of your project, or you need reports in a format different from the unittest standard, or you need to collect some additional information about tests (like code coverage or profiling data), you can write a plugin to do so.
 See `Writing plugins`_ for more. nose comes with a number of builtin plugins, for instance:

 Unless called with the -s (--nocapture) switch, nose will capture stdout during each test run, and print the captured output only for tests that fail or have errors.
 The captured output is printed immediately following the error or failure output for the test.
 (Note that output in teardown methods is captured, but can't be output with failing tests, because teardown has not yet run at the time of the failure.)

 When run with the -d (--detailed-errors) switch, nose will try to output additional information about the assert expression that failed with each failing test.
 Currently, this means that names in the assert expression will be expanded into any values found for them in the locals or globals in the frame in which the expression executed.

 In other words if you have a test like: